The Pilgrim Path Hjo-Kungslena – Hike from lakes to hills

 Facts about the trail

-Length: The trail is 44 kilometres
+Length: The trail is 44-55 kilometres long depending on which route you choose.

-Timing: Around 15 hours (suitable for 2-3 days walking)
+Timing: Around 15 hours (suitable for 2-3 days walking).

 Difficulty: Easy.
 Easy walking mostly on gravel roads and paths.